-Effective pressure-sealing between tapered (male) seat and tapered (female) fluid end deck is possible ONLY if the tapers are absolutely clean and dry just prior to installation.
+Effective pressure-sealing between tapered (male) seat and tapered (female) fluid end deck is possible only if the tapers are absolutely clean and dry just prior to installation.
 Thoroughly clean surfaces using a clean solvent.
-Dry with a CLEAN shop towel.
+Dry with a clean shop towel.

-Examine the cleaned fluid end deck tapers, using a flashlight, and remove all deposits of gyp, salt, or other incrustation.
+Examine the cleaned fluid end deck tapers and remove all deposits of gyp, salt, or other incrustation.
 Using emery cloth, lightly rub out any minor imperfections found in the deck taper.